 Role of FDI

-Foreign direct investments (FDIs) till lately was not allowed in eCommerce for the single brand or multi-brand retail companies.
+Foreign Direct Investments (FDIs), till lately, was not allowed in eCommerce for single brand or multi-brand retail companies.
 It was only allowed for B2B businesses.
 Now, FDI is allowed in cases of wholesale trading or in cases where involvement is limited to use of technology platform.
 The ever-expanding Indian eCommerce market has attracted companies from Europe and United States who are joining as conglomerates.

 Though FDI has been successful in lending variety to online market of India, their full participation is limited by government laws.